 – where translation is required, contributions should be received at least three months prior to the meeting, and will be made available not later than four weeks before the meeting.
 For later contributions, no commitment can be made by the Secretariat to ensure the document will be available at the opening of the meeting in all the required languages;

-– otherwise, for documents not requiring translation, the membership is encouraged to submit contributions (including Revisions, Addenda and Corrigenda to contributions) in order for them to be received 12 calendar days prior to the start of the meeting; and, in any case, contributionsshall be received not later than seven calendar days (1600 hours UTC) prior to the start of the meeting to be made available for the opening of the meeting.
+otherwise, for documents not requiring translation, contributions (including Revisions, Addenda and Corrigenda to contributions) shall be received not later than seven calendar days (1600 hours UTC) prior to the start of the meeting to be made available for the opening of the meeting.
 The deadline applies only to contributions from the membership.
 The secretariat shall post contributions as received on a webpage established for this purpose within one working day, and post within three working days the official versions on the website once reformatted.
 Administrations should submit their contributions using the template published by ITU-R.

 The secretariat cannot accept submissions later than the aforementioned deadline.
 Documents not available at the opening of a meeting cannot be discussed at the meeting.